sophiabrandt/100-days-of-code/r-1-log.md

 Did [A Practical Guide to Algorithms with JavaScript](https://frontendmasters.com/courses/practical-algorithms/).
 Played around with recursion - with wrapper functions and accumulators in JavaScript.
 Did the [Daily Coding Problem](https://github.com/sophiabrandt/daily-coding-problem-python/blob/master/daily-coding-problem.md#day-06) - found it very hard because I know almost nothing about linked lists.

+### R1D14

+More algorithms, playing around with bubble sort and recursion.
+Playing around with Elixir.